WHAT DOES "FILING TAXES" MEAN?

 HOW DO I COMPLETE THESE FORMS?

-The ISSS staff are NOT tax experts, so we will not assist you in filing your taxes.
+The ISS staff are NOT tax experts, and we are unable to assist you in filing your taxes.
 If you need help completing the forms, please feel free to make use of the following resources:

 - IRS telephone assistance to answer general tax questions (1-800-829-1040).